wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==
+= 2.13 =
+* Updated the flash to TFU 2.13
+* Enhanced security because wp_nonce is now used everywhere
+* Direct call of the tfu_login.php does not show any servers info anymore to avoid server info disclosure.
+* Config variables are sent encrypted now.
+Avoids config info disclosure.

 = 2.12.2 =
 * Fix for permalinks.
 Enabling this was not showing the flash in the frontend because relative dirs where used.
 Now the absolute path is used.